How Much Sun Your Garden Really Needs (Most Beginners Guess Wrong)

 And most beginners are simply guessing where to plant things.

-Getting sunlight right is one of the biggest factors in growing healthy, productive plants — and luckily, it’s easy to fix once you understand the basics.
+Sunlight is one of the biggest factors for having healthy plants in your garden – luckily, it’s not hard to fix once you have learnt the basics.

 ☀️ What “Full Sun” Actually Means for Plants